shane-lamb/git-on-with-it/README.md

 | `jira.host` | Hostname of the JIRA instance, eg `companyname.atlassian.net`
 | `jira.statuses.*` | The human-readable status IDs that will be used to classify issues
 | `git.possibleBaseBranches` | A list of the possible names of "long-lived" branches, such as `main`, that are routinely branched from and merged into.
 Used to determine base branch for PR creation, for example.
+| `pullRequest.editInTerminal` | If `true`, allows editing the PR title/body in VIM or other terminal text editor
-| `pullRequestTemplate.replacements` | Automatically substitute text within the PR template
+| `pullRequest.template.replacements` | Automatically substitute text within the PR template
 | `...replacements[].target` | Text to find, that will be replaced/substituted
 | `...replacements[].useRegex` | If `true`, then `target` is to be interpreted as a regular expression, rather than literal text.
 Defaults to `false`
 | `...replacements[].replaceWith` | The replacement text